Death Rituals

 Tibetans believe the mortal remains “are merely an empty vessel.”
 The man’s spirit is gone and the rest of

+vultures and hawks eat the remaining tissue in the meat.
 There really isn't any similarities between the tibetan ritual and the Maori ritual.
 The Tibetan ritual is a lot more severe and has spiritual meanings to it.
 Since the soil is hard, they do not have a proper burial for the person and it becomes obvious to let the vultures eat the body but I believe their views are having a hard time to accept reality.
 They think the spirit is more important the body and give it to the vultures as some sort of offering.

 Maori Death Ritual